AWSKMSCreateKeyRequest

 Assigns one or more tags to the KMS key.
 Use this parameter to tag the KMS key when it is created.
 To tag an existing KMS key, use the TagResource operation.

 Tagging or untagging a KMS key can allow or deny permission to the KMS key.
-For details, see ABAC in KMS in the Key Management Service Developer Guide.
+For details, see ABAC for KMS in the Key Management Service Developer Guide.

 To use this parameter, you must have kms:TagResource permission in an IAM policy.